nokok/TwitDuke/README.md

 #Binaries

 We currently do not have distribution of the current version of binary (such as Executable jar format).
-We are planning to distribute the future, but there is not the goal / plan, such as a date.
+We are planning to distribute the future, but there is not the goal or plan.

 #TwitDuke's Goal
 Cool design